Year Wine Region Grapes 2010 Chimère Châteauneuf du Pape Mourvedre Year Wine Region Grapes

 It is a cat (a.k.a. *****) and a dog (a.k.a. mongrel).

-A similar wine is planned for 2011, but after that, this wine could come from California.
+A similar wine was planned for 2011, but after that, this wine could come from California.

 All original content © Ken Vastola